 A report by the National Academy for State Health Policy

 looked at state adverse event reporting systems in 2014.
-Only 27 states have reporting systems where hospitals and other medical facilities are required to report information on medical errors to state health authorities.
-The number is unchanged from 2007, when the NASHP conducted its previous evaluation.
-As of 2014, only six states disclose to the public facility-specific information, sixteen states only publish aggregate data and five states do not publicly report adverse information.
-For most states, adverse event reporting has had a positive impact and contributed to raising awareness and to adopting corrective actions.
+Only 27 states have reporting systems where hospitals and other medical facilities are required to report information on adverse events to state health authorities.
+The number of states is unchanged from 2007, when the NASHP conducted its previous evaluation.
+As of 2014, only six states disclose to the public facility-specific information, 16 states only publish aggregate data and five states do not publicly report adverse information.
+For most states, adverse event reporting has contributed to raising awareness and to adopting corrective actions.
+Some states, for example Minnesota, also showed a decline in deaths from adverse events and a decline in events resulting in serious disabilities.
 Access the report here

 Transparency for Patient Safety